 A banner is designed to give a face to your site and make it recognisable to your students.
 The banner is visible on top of the site, as well as on the topic 'card' on the My FLO page.

 The same image file is used for both the topic site banner and the topic card viewed on My FLO, with each displaying different elements of the picture.
 It should also be noted that these two regions can vary slightly depending on window size, device

 and whether the navigation menu is open.

 Most landscape orientation photos will be roughly 4x3 aspect ratio (width x height).
-If a full image like this is uploaded, the central area is displayed as in the image below.
+If a full image like this is uploaded, the central area is displayed as in the example below.

-To ensure a high quality banner, images should be optimised and cropped to 1920 x 850px, the recommended dimensions.
-The next image shows the image which would be uploaded to FLO.
+To ensure a high quality banner, images should be optimised and cropped to 1920 x 850 pixels (px), the recommended dimensions.
+The example below shows the image which would be uploaded to FLO.

 On My FLO, this banner image would appear like this in topic cards: